 Summer Drives and Viewpoints

-A bridge spans a large, lush meadow.
+A bridge passes over a large green meadow.

 The newly-restored Halstead Meadow offers a picnic area and restroom.
 Stop here in spring to see bears and other wildlife, or anytime for wildflowers and lush meadow plants.